firebase/firebase-js-sdk/.changeset/eight-bananas-nail.md

 '@firebase/firestore': patch
 ---

-Fix a bug where local cache inconsistencies were unnecessarily being resolved.
+Fixes a bug where local cache inconsistencies were unnecessarily being resolved.